Table control

 Property Type Description

+rows Sequence Get or set the row data.
+Triggers cell rebuild and UI update.

 columns list[TableColumn] Get or set the column definitions.
-Triggers a UI update.

-rows list[dict] Get or set the row data.
-Triggers a UI update.
+Triggers cell rebuild and UI update.

 Examples